Trait Theory vs Behavioural Theory

 The similarities

-The main similarity is that both approaches emphasise that there are identifiable actions that any leader must be capable of doing in any given situation.
+The theories have three main similarities.
+Both approaches emphasise that there are identifiable actions any leader must be capable of doing in any given situation.

 Three points of agreement.